ROCm/amd_matrix_instruction_calculator/README.md

 -------------------------------------------------------------------------------------
 This section details the encodings used by matrix multiplication instructions in AMD accelerators.

-### Details of the VOP3P-MAI Matrix Multiplication Instruction Encoding for AMD CDNA&trade; 1 - CDNA 2 Architectures
+### Details of the VOP3P-MAI Matrix Multiplication Instruction Encoding for AMD CDNA&trade; 1 - CDNA 3 Architectures
-In the CDNA 1 and 2 architectures, matrix multiplications instructions contain "MFMA", or matrix fused multiply add, in their mnemonics.
+In the CDNA 1, 2, and 3 architectures, matrix multiplications instructions contain "MFMA", or matrix fused multiply add, in their mnemonics.
+Instructions that execute matrix multiplication on 4:2 structured sparse matrices contain "SMFMAC", or sparse matrix fused multiply accumulate, in their mnemonics.
 This section details the instruction encoding and the configuration fields for these instructions.

 These operations are encoded in the VOP3P-MAI (**V**ector **Op** with **3** Inputs, Doing **P**acked Math - **M**atrix **A**rithmetic **I**nstructions) instruction encoding space.